 ETFs provide a cost-effective way to gain exposure to a basket of stocks or even an entire sector or index.

 With ETFs, investors will pay a management fee that is lower than traditional mutual funds.
-Shares of ETFs trade on the stock market like normal stocks.
+Shares of ETFs trade on the stock market like regular stocks.

-There are a number of gold ETFs that are available for Canadian investors.
+Many gold ETFs are available for Canadian investors.
 These can be gold mining ETFs, gold futures, or even just an ETF for gold bullion.

 Here are some examples of gold ETFs in Canada: